open-contracting/standard/standard/docs/en/schema/merging.md

 In the release schema, `"omitWhenMerged": true` is declared on fields that should be discarded during merging.
 These are presently: `id`, `date` and `tag`.

-The compiled release discards both the fields and their values, whereas the versioned release discards the fields but *moves* their values, as described below.
+* For a compiled release:
+  * Both the fields and their values are discarded, because they are metadata about the individual releases; the compiled release replaces these with its own metadata.
+* For a versioned release:
+  * The fields are discarded, but their values are moved, as described below, in order to indicate from which releases each other field value is taken.

 If `omitWhenMerged` is set to `false`, ignore it.